Company Terms

 The commissions earned by the triager.

-The commissions earned by the third virtual assistant.
+The commissions earned by the virtual assistant.

 Commissions